mridul037/mridul037/README.md

 **Quote of the hour:**

-I think one of the most valuable rules is avoid duplication.
+By understanding a machine-oriented language, the programmer will tend to use a much more efficient method; it is much closer to reality.

-~ Martin Fowler
+~ Donald Knuth
 <pre>

 </pre>